commonknowledge/community-climate-justice-archive/README.md

 ## Deployment

-The archive currently deploys to [GitHub Pages](https://pages.github.com/).
-This is done on every commit to the `main` branch.
+The archive currently deploys to [Render](https://render.com/) as a static site.
+Render handles the entire build and deployment process automatically.

-The deployment process is encapsulated in a [GitHub Action](https://github.com/features/actions), the process of which is in `.github/workflows/deploy.yml`.
+**How it works:**

+When you push commits to the `main` branch, Render automatically:
+1. Detects the change in the repository
+2. Runs the build command: `go run ./cmd/archive` (production mode)
+3. Generates all the HTML files into the `out/` folder
+4. Serves these HTML files to visitors

+That's it!
+Render does all the work - building the site and hosting it.
+No GitHub Actions or manual deployment needed.
 ## Local Development

 ### Working with the archive